Kul Tigin

-Kul Tigin (𐰚𐰇𐰠𐱅𐰃𐰏𐰤 闕特勤, Pinyin: Quètèqín, Wade-Giles: chüeh-t'e-ch'in, AD 684–731) was a general and a prince of the Second Turkic Khaganate.
+Kul Tigin (𐰚𐰇𐰠𐱅𐰃𐰏𐰤 闕特勤, Pinyin: Quètèqín, Wade–Giles: chüeh-t'e-ch'in, 684–731) was a general and a prince of the Second Turkic Khaganate.

 Etymology

-Necip Asım (1921) for the first time did read his name as köl, based on the etymology of Mahmud al-Kashgari, meaning "lake, sea".
-Radloff did read this word as kül, and Thomsen (1896), Malov (1951) and Tekin (1968) adopted this reading.
+Necip Asım (1921) initially gave his name as köl, based on the etymology of Mahmud al-Kashgari, meaning "lake, sea".
+Radloff rendered this word as kül, and Thomsen (1896), Malov (1951) and Tekin (1968) adopted this reading.
 Bazin (1956) and Hamilton (1962) rejected Radloff's reading and preferred the form köl.
 However, Chinese sources used the Chinese character 闕 (què).
 Therefore, this word should be read as kül, not köl.

+Biography

 Early years

-He was a second son of Ilterish Qaghan, the Second Turkic Khaganate's founder, and the younger brother of Bilge Kaghan, the fourth kaghan.
+Kul Tigin was the second son of Ilterish Qaghan, the Second Turkic Khaganate's founder, and the younger brother of Bilge Qaghan (born Ashina Mojilian), the fourth qaghan.
 He was seven when his father died.

-During the reign of Qapagan Khaghan, Kul Tigin and his older brother earned reputation for their military prowess.
-They defeated Yenisei Kirghiz, Turgesh, and the Karluks, extending the Kaganate territory all the way to the Iron Gate south of Samarkand.
-They also subjugated all nine of the Tokuz Oguz tribes.
+During the reign of Qapaghan Qaghan, Kul Tigin and his older brother earned reputation for their military prowess.
+They defeated the Yenisei Kyrgyz, Türgesh, and Karluks, extending the kaganate territory to the Iron Gate south of Samarkand.
+They also subjugated all nine of the Toquz Oghuz tribes.

-In 705, Tujue forces commanded by Mojilian entered Lingwu, defeating Shazha Chongyi (沙吒忠义).
+In 705, Turkic forces commanded by Ashina Mojilian entered Lingwu, defeating Shazha Chongyi (沙吒忠义).
 Kul Tigin commanded a unit in battle, in which he lost three horses.

-In 711, he participated in Battle of Bolchu, which was disastrous for Turgesh.
+In 711, he participated in Battle of Bolchu, which was disastrous for the Türgesh.

 In 713 he participated in subjugation of Karluk tribes with his brother and uncle.

 As supreme commander

-Upon the death of Qapagan Khaghan, his son Inel Qaghan attempted to illegally ascend to the throne, defying the traditional Lateral succession law, but Kül Tigin refused to recognize the takeover.
+Upon the death of Qapaghan Qaghan, his son Inel Qaghan attempted to illegally ascend to the throne, defying the traditional lateral succession, but Kül Tigin refused to recognize the takeover.
 He raised an army, attacked, and killed Inel, Ashina Duoxifu and his trusted followers.
-He placed his elder brother Bilge Khagan on the throne, and took the title of Shad, an equivalent of commander-in-chief of the army, for himself.
+He placed Mojilian on the throne as Bilge Qaghan, and took the title of shad, an equivalent of commander-in-chief of the army, for himself.

 Death

 He died suddenly on 27 February 731.
-A stele in memory of Kül Tigin, which included inscriptions in both Turkic and Chinese, was erected at his memorial complex of Khoshoo Tsaidam, at the present site of the Orkhon inscriptions.
+A stele in his memory, which included inscriptions in both Turkic and Chinese, was erected at his memorial complex of Khoshoo Tsaidam, at the present site of the Orkhon inscriptions.
 Kül-Tegin is also mentioned in the inscription erected in memory of his older brother Bilge Qaghan at the neighbouring site of Khöshöö-Tsaidam-1.

 His burial ceremony took place in 1 November 731.
-He was posthumously renamed Inanču Apa Yarğan Tarqan (𐰃𐰤𐰨𐰆:𐰯𐰀:𐰖𐰺𐰍𐰣:𐱃𐰺𐰴𐰣) by Bilge Khagan.
+He was posthumously renamed Inanču Apa Yarğan Tarqan (𐰃𐰤𐰨𐰆:𐰯𐰀:𐰖𐰺𐰍𐰣:𐱃𐰺𐰴𐰣) by Bilge Qaghan.

 The head of the Kül Tigin sculpture in the Khöshöö-Tsaidam enclave in (Orkhon, in northern Mongolia) carries a bird with wings spread like an eagle, personifying a raven.
-The head was found by the Czech archeologie Lumir Jisl during his 1957-1958 expedition to Mongolia.
+The head was found by the Czech archeologist Lumir Jisl during his 1957–1958 expedition to Mongolia.

 Popular culture

-He was portrayed by Ham Suk Hun (함석훈) in Korean TV Series Dae Jo Yeong.
+He was portrayed by Ham Suk Hun (함석훈) in Korean TV Series Dae Jo-yeong.